dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

 The summary jobs run in parallel independent of each other.

 So for example:
-The benchmark run can be run with all benchmark tests...
+The benchmark command can be run with all benchmark tests...
  ./benchmarks <output dir>
 ... or run with only a few benchmark tests:
  ./benchmarks -i "global crop_global" <output dir>
-But since the summary jobs run in parallel independently of which
+Now to add a summary job to the benchmark command above (the first one without -i) ./benchmarks -s "diff <label> <comparison output>" <output dir>
-benchmark model runs that has been run (and their associated postprocessings), they need to be individually specified in the benchmarks command call:
+(-s can be combined with -i, just not shown here for simplicity).
- ./benchmarks -s "diff <label> <comparison output>" <output dir>
+The summary jobs run independently of which benchmark model tests that has been run (and their associated postprocessings), and need to be individually specified in the benchmarks command call.

 In the example above -s is the command option that tells the benchmark command to include a summary job in the run (i.e. in is submitted jobs to the cluster),